August 16, 2022

 Salary

 Some Private schools and international schools are known to pay their teachers pretty well.
-According to this survey, if you join as a teacher in an international school in India, you may earn an annual income starting at INR 20 lakhs.
+According to a recent survey, if you join as a teacher in an international school in India, you may earn an annual income starting at INR 20 lakhs.

 Different state governments have different pay scales for their teachers.
 Some states, like Maharashtra offer a basic salary in the INR 9400- INR 34,800 range for primary and secondary teachers.
 A crucial point to keep in mind here is that as a government school employee, your salary will be up for revision with every new pay commission.